mattearly/dmpower/README.md

 1. Get going quick with an unbelievably fast streamlined character creation process for PC's or NPC's.
     * All Classes and Paths, Races, Levels, Feats, Skills, Proficiencies, Backgrounds, and Stats
         * Based on the logic from the PHB
         * Unlimited Characters
     * Powerful after creation character editor for custom changes
         * Level Up tool
+        * Stat, name, and Alignment editor
     * Permanancy.
-Load and Save entire character list.
+Load and Save your entire character list.
+        * Unlimited different save files.
+        * Made to be one save file per campaign, but your style may vary.

 2. Figure out treasure and rewards in seconds!
     * All reward rolling charts from the DMG